acil-bwh/DeepPneumonia/README.md

 ## Hyperparameter tuning
 ***other_functions/hyperparameter_trainer.py*** -> ***execute_hyperpar_tuning.py***

 For hyperparameter tuning mango tool was used (https://github.com/ARM-software/mango).
-The 3000 images train dataset were used for training and the 3000 images validation dataset was used for validation.
+The hyperparameter tuning train dataset was used for training and the hyperparameter tuning validation dataset was used for validation.
 All the above mentioned hyperparameters were tuned, and 139 different combinations were tried.
 Each combination of parameters was trained and tested 3 times.
 We use the mean f1 score of all labels over the validation dataset as each training outcome, and the mean between the three trainings, as combination outcome.

 Each predict results over the hyperparameter tuning validation dataset are saved in ***./results/hyperparameter_tuning/internal.csv***, also, the results extracted from mango are saved in ***./results/hyperparameter_tuning/results_internal.json***